MarcFaussurier/libftprintf/README.md

 Both funtions rely on AT_EXIT=1 (cf. notes).

 ### notes
-* %b for working with binary data using a pointer.
+* use %b to work with binary data using a pointer.
 ```c
 long double x;